Financial Preparedness 101: Emergency Fund to Disaster Survival Kit

 Volunteering is a great way to pad your resume, make valuable network connections, and secure recommendations from influential members of the community.
 It’s also a way to give back to the community you call home.

 Be sure to choose volunteer opportunities that you believe in – the work you are doing is much more important than the lines on a resume.
 If you choose something that you stand behind, your efforts will be genuine.
-This will reflect others and create a strong network.
+Building genuine relationships and connections when times are good, will provide security some security when times are bad.
 If you find yourself in hardship or unemployed, it’s those relationships that can often lead to new opportunities and stellar references.

-After all, a herd of zombies can’t be stopped by just one, it takes a whole village.
+After all, a herd of zombies can’t be stopped by just one; it takes a whole village. some

 Panic Now, Avoid the Rush Later